arangodb/arangodb-php/README.md

     Do you confirm generation [yes]? yes
     Would you like the vendor directory added to your .gitignore [yes]?

 The above has created a file composer.json in your current directory, which contains information about your project plus the project dependencies.
-The ArangoDB PHP client is one the dependencies, and it can be installed by running the following command:
+The ArangoDB PHP client is the only dependency for now, and it can be installed by running the following command:

     php ../composer.phar update
     Updating dependencies